Sustainable Packaging Trends to Boost Your Eco Credentials

-Sustainable Packaging is set to be a significant ‘trend’ across multiple markets for this year and beyond, as discussed in our recent blog post, Packaging Predictions for 2022.
+Sustainable Packaging is set to be a significant ‘trend’ across multiple markets for the foreseeable future.

-The wider population and businesses continue to educate themselves on the potential damage that consumerism can have on the planet.
-Brands and consumers must change their selling and purchasing behaviour to become more sustainable.
+Education on climate change and the potential damage that consumerism can have on the planet is incredibly important.
+Brands and consumers must change their selling and purchasing behaviour to become more sustainable and instigate change.

 Packaging is a prime opportunity for businesses to increase their sustainability and pass this on to their consumers by using eco-friendly packaging methods and encouraging recycling.

-So, what are some of the trends to look out for in Sustainable Packaging?
+So, lets discuss some of the ‘trends’ to look out for in Sustainable Packaging!

-One of the main ways brands can make their packaging eco-friendlier is through the materials that are used.
+One of the main ways brands can make their packaging more sustainable is through the materials that are used.
 There is now a broad spectrum of sustainable packaging options available to brands, including recycled materials, compostable materials, and recyclable materials.

-Brands can make their packaging eco-friendlier by choosing sustainable materials for each component that makes up their product!
+Your brand can utilise sustainable materials for each component that makes up a product!
 This may include any number of eco-friendly combinations, such as bottles made of recycled materials, wash-off label materials and low-density films.

-Overall, eco-friendly packaging aims to reduce the environmental impact so that many materials may be classed as ‘eco-friendly’.
+Overall, eco-friendly packaging aims to reduce the environmental impact of products.
+This can be done in a number of ways, which means there are many materials that may be classed as ‘eco-friendly’.
 For example, if the production process results in a lower carbon footprint or contributes to a circular lifecycle of the packaging by being reusable.